JacobSteinfeld/stock-analysis/README.md

 -In this year, 10 of the 12 stocks had negative returns.
 As great as 2017 was in this field, 2018 had the opposite outcome.

--The only two stocks to have profitable returns in both years were ENPH and RUN.
+-The only 2 stocks to have a profitable return in both years were RUN and ENPH.

 ### Execution Times
 - When we refactored our data, the code ran significantly faster for both years.
 As you can see in the pictures below, the refactored code ran in under a second, and the non refactored code ran in about 4.5 seconds.